-Ashley Graham Rocks Her Ample Cleavage In St. Barths Bikini Beach Shot, Caresses Growing Baby Bump In
+Ashley Graham Rocks Her Ample Cleavage In St. Barths Bikini Beach Shot, Caresses Growing Baby Bump

 “Awwwww Mommy & baby sleeping.
 Girl naps are a necessity!
 Trust & believe.
 Just wait till you fall asleep right at the dinner table after eating.
 LoL,” shared another follower.

 “This baby will have the most beautiful and empowerng mother,” promised yet another following.

 Meanwhile, another one quipped, “My kid is 4 and I still nap when she does.”

-The confident 31-year-old doesn’t feel the need to hide her body, no matter what condition she’s in, as shown and talked about by the The Inquisitr on August 18.
+The confident 31-year-old doesn’t feel the need to hide her body, no matter what condition she’s in, as shown and talked about by The Inquisitr on August 18.

 Besides being naked in a superior snap taken of Ashley’s undressed body and posted on the social media platform on Sunday, Ashley Graham has made no attempt to cover her stretch marks, either.